sense-i-co/docs/src/components/README.md

 ### Description

 The `Highlight` component is used to style the contained text in a custom colour.
+The highlighting can be achieved in one of two modes: (1) changing the font colour ("text" mode), and (2) changing the background colour of the line ("background" mode).
-This defaults to a yellow colour (defined in styles.css), but can be customised by passing the desired color code as a property when calling the component.
+The highlight colour defaults to a yellow colour (defined in styles.css), but can be customised by passing the desired color code as a property when calling the component.

 ### Import Code